Hof–Plauen Airport

 Hof–Plauen Airport (Flughafen Hof–Plauen) (IATA: HOQ, ICAO: EDQM) is a regional airport serving Hof, a city in the German state of Bavaria.
 The airport is located 3.2 NM southwest of Hof.

 Facilities

-The airport resides at an elevation of 1958 ft above mean sea level.
+The airport is at an elevation of 1958 ft above mean sea level.
 It has one runway designated 08/26 with an asphalt surface measuring 1480 × 30 m.

 Airlines and destinations

 There are currently no scheduled services to and from Hof–Plauen Airport.
 The last route was operated by Cirrus Airlines on behalf of Lufthansa to Frankfurt Airport and ceased in January 2012.
 Since then, there were only charter and business flights.
-In 2017 there were around 7000 departures and landings.
+In 2017, there were around 7,000 departures and landings.

 The airport and the runway is also used by BMW for testing new cars, mostly electric cars and autonomous driving.